-This measure tracks progress of our fleet age for light duty, dump trucks, and other fleet.
+This measure tracks progress of fleet usage compared to department thresholds based on annual mileage over the life of the equipment.
 The measure also tracks fuel efficiency for five vehicle classes: cars, pickups, lightduty trucks, heavy duty trucks and extra-heavy duty trucks.
 These classes represent the majority of fleet expenditures and miles driven.

-Data reflects average age of units.
-The goal is for the average age to be half the department's age threshold.
-The data is obtained from MoDOT's fleet management system, FASTER.
+Data reflects performance for the vehicle based on its age.
+Ideal fleet usage falls within 75 to 125 percent of the vehicle's threshold.
+For example, a passenger car has a threshold of 15,000 miles per year.
+If a car is three years old, the mileage should be between 33,750 to 56,250 miles.
+The fleet threshold analysis graphs are updated in January and July.
 This measure also reports MoDOT's total fuel consumed and shows how fleet choices can affect fuel economy.
 The fuel data is collected in the statewide financial system.
 Mileage data is obtained from MoDOT's fleet management system, FASTER.

-The target for this measure is updated annually.
+The target for this measure is updated quarterly.
 This target is established by projecting a 3 percent improvement over a five-year average.

-Fleet age and fuel efficiency - 6h
+Fleet usage and fuel efficiency - 6h